- Brand name

 What it looks like

-- Klacid 250mg tablets are yellow, oval, smooth tablets.
-Each bottle contains 100 tablets; each blister pack contains 14 tablets.
+Klacid 250mg tablets are yellow, oval, film-coated tablets.
+Each blister pack contains 14 tablets.

-- Klacid 500mg tablets are pale yellow, oval, smooth tablets.
-Each bottle contains 100 tablets.
+Klacid 500mg tablets are pale yellow, oval, film-coated tablets.

 The active ingredient in Klacid is clarithromycin.